 - Clear‑liquid diet (1–2 days before)

-- Bowel prep solution (laxative drink) the evening before and/or morning of
+- Bowel prep solution (laxative drink) the evening before and/or morning of the procedure

 - Hydration with clear fluids up until a few hours prior